Neroi-Stack/MCP-TRPG-Game/README.md

 The server provides 30+ specialized MCP tools for comprehensive TRPG management:

 ### Core Game Tools
-- `StartTrpgAdventure` — Instantly initialize a new TRPG session with step-by-step AI guidance
+- [x] `StartTrpgAdventure` — Instantly initialize a new TRPG session with step-by-step AI guidance
-- `GetAllScenariosAsync` — List all available scenarios for selection
+- [x] `GetAllScenariosAsync` — List all available scenarios for selection
-- `GetScenarioByIdAsync` — Get detailed info for a specific scenario
+- [x] `GetScenarioByIdAsync` — Get detailed info for a specific scenario
-- `GetAllCharactersAsync` — List all player characters
+- [x] `GetAllCharactersAsync` — List all player characters
-- `GetCharacterByIdAsync` — Get a player character's current status
+- [x] `GetCharacterByIdAsync` — Get a player character's current status
-- `CreateCharacterAsync` — Create a new player character (CoC7 rules supported)
+- [ ] `CreateCharacterAsync` — Create a new player character (CoC7 rules supported)
+- [x] `CreateCharacterFromTemplateIdAsync` —
-- `UpdateCharacterAsync` — Update a player character's information
+- [x] `UpdateCharacterAsync` — Update a player character's information
-- `UpdateCharacterAttributeAsync` — Update a specific attribute of a player character
+- [x] `UpdateCharacterAttributeAsync` — Update a specific attribute of a player character
-- `DeleteCharacterAsync` — Delete a player character by ID
+- [x] `DeleteCharacterAsync` — Delete a player character by ID
-- `GetAvailableCharacterTemplates` — List available character templates for creation
+- [x] `GetAvailableCharacterTemplates` — List available character templates for creation

 ### Dice & Check Tools
-- `SkillCheckAsync` — Perform a skill check for a character
+- [x] `SkillCheckAsync` — Perform a skill check for a character
-- `AttributeCheckAsync` — Perform an attribute check for a character
+- [x] `AttributeCheckAsync` — Perform an attribute check for a character
-- `SanityCheck` — Perform a sanity check for a character
+- [x] `SanityCheck` — Perform a sanity check for a character
-- `SavingThrowAsync` — Perform a saving throw for a character
+- [x] `SavingThrowAsync` — Perform a saving throw for a character
-- `CalculateDamageAsync` — Calculate damage for an attack
+- [x] `CalculateDamageAsync` — Calculate damage for an attack
-- `RollDiceAsync` — Roll dice using standard notation (e.g., 1d100)
+- [x] `RollDiceAsync` — Roll dice using standard notation (e.g., 1d100)

 ### AI Keeper Assistant Tools
-- `GenerateSceneDescriptionAsync` — Generate a vivid scene description (NPCs, items, actions)
+- [x] `GenerateSceneDescriptionAsync` — Generate a vivid scene description (NPCs, items, actions)
-- `GenerateNpcDialogueAsync` — Generate dynamic NPC dialogue suggestions
+- [x] `GenerateNpcDialogueAsync` — Generate dynamic NPC dialogue suggestions
-- `SuggestChecksAndDifficultiesAsync` — Suggest checks and difficulty levels for the current scene
+- [x] `SuggestChecksAndDifficultiesAsync` — Suggest checks and difficulty levels for the current scene
-- `GenerateRandomEventAsync` — Generate a random event for the scene or scenario
+- [x] `GenerateRandomEventAsync` — Generate a random event for the scene or scenario
-- `GetGameProgressSuggestionsAsync` — Suggest next steps based on game progress
+- [x] `GetGameProgressSuggestionsAsync` — Suggest next steps based on game progress

 *All tools are designed for seamless AI integration through the MCP protocol and are accessible to both AI and human Keepers.*